 For most people, sports therapy is synonymous with sports rehabilitation after an injury or muscle pain.
 But sports therapy, such as a sports massage, can be an excellent tool for increasing sports performance.

 Sports massage, for example, if It is carried out with the right approach, can increase muscle strength, joint excursion, and the speed of movement of our body in general.

 When there are muscles tension or contractures, they not only produce pain or fatigue after a workout, but they are the direct cause of a decrease in the force produced by the muscles as they are unable to contract and extend according to their physiological length.

-Therefore the main objective of a sports massage with the aim of increasing sports performance is to work on these three aspects described above and not only on the trigger points where pain and muscle tension are located.
+Therefore the main objective of a sports massage with the aim of increasing sports performance is to work on these main effects described above and not only on the trigger points where pain and muscle tension are located.

-When we perform a pre-competition sports massage in our clinic, we focus on improving these three fundamental aspects of the biomechanics of our body and therefore also of the sports performance:
+When we perform a pre-competition sports massage in our clinic, we focus on improving these three fundamental aspects of our musculoskeletal system:

 3 Articular Excursion.